Jabri Abdur-Rahim: Personal life

 Abdur-Rahim's father, Shareef, played in the NBA for 12 years and now serves as president of the NBA G League.
-His uncle, Amir, played college basketball for Southeastern Louisiana before becoming a college coach, and is the current head coach of Kennesaw State.
+His uncle, Amir, played college basketball for Southeastern Louisiana before becoming a college coach at the University of South Florida before his death in 2024.
 Abdur-Rahim has three other uncles who played basketball at the college level.

 Abdur-Rahim is often referred to as "#40BallBri", a nickname given to him after he dropped back-to-back 40-point games in a 2019 Nike EYBL summer tournament, the first game being against Cade Cunningham and Greg Brown when Abdur-Rahim played against the Texas Titans Nike EYBL team.